roc-lang/roc/TUTORIAL.md

 ## Strings and Numbers

-Specifically, you entered the *expression* `"Hello, World!"` into the REPL, and the REPL printed it back out.
+Previously you entered the *expression* `"Hello, World!"` into the REPL, and the REPL printed it back out.
 It also printed `: Str`, which is the expression's type.
 We'll talk about types later; for now, we'll ignore the `:` and whatever comes after it whenever the REPL prints them.

-Let's try putting in a more complicated expression:
+Let's try a more complicated expression:

 ```coffee
 >> 1 + 1